What I Did & Spent on a Solo Weekend in Asheville & the Great Smoky Mountains

 Asheville, North Carolina, is a place I keep going back to.
 The first time I went, I was 19.
 It was my first-ever road trip.
 I took my boyfriend, headed south on I-81 and felt like a grown up doing grown up things.

 This visit was my fifth and the third that included the Great Smoky Mountains.
 Things were different this time though.
-It was the first time I went to Asheville without a boy, the first time I visited by myself.
+It was the first time I went to Asheville and the Smokies alone.

 DAY 1: DRIVING, TACOS + DRINKING AT A GAS STATION